 Kenyatta Rogers is a Cave Canem Fellow and has been awarded multiple scholarships from the Breadloaf Writers' Conference.
 He has also been nominated twice for both Pushcart and Best of the Net prizes, his work has been previously published in or is forthcoming from Jubilat, Vinyl, Bat City Review, The Volta, PANK, MAKE Magazine among others.
 He is an associate editor of RHINO Poetry and currently serves on the creative writing faculty at the Chicago High School for the Arts.

-Beth McDermott is the author of a chapbook titled How to Leave a Farmhouse (Porkbelly Press, 2015).
-Her poetry, reviews and criticism appear or are forthcoming in DIAGRAM, Southern Humanities Review, AmericaBook Review, Kenyon Review Online, Tupelo Quarterly, and The Trumpeter.
-A graduate of the Program for Writers at UIC, she is currently an Assistant Professor of English at the University of St. Francis in Joliet, IL.
+Beth McDermott is the author of Figure 1 (Pine Row Press, 2022) as well as a chapbook titled How to Leave a Farmhouse (Porkbelly Press, 2015).
+Her poetry, reviews, and criticism appear or are forthcoming in DIAGRAM, Southern Humanities Review, AmericaBook Review, Kenyon Review Online, Tupelo Quarterly, and The Trumpeter.
+A graduate of the Program for Writers at UIC, she is currently an Associate Professor of English at the University of St. Francis and recipient of a Distinguished Teaching Award.